-This office is a Mass.
-Eye and Ear, hospital outpatient facility.
 Insurance coverage and financial responsibility, including copayments, may differ for services provided in an outpatient facility than for services provided in a physician office setting.
 Please contact your insurance company to fully understand your coverage for services provided in a hospital outpatient facility.

 Hospital Outpatient Facility Billing: